openstack/octavia/HACKING.rst

-Also, as a secondary benefit of centralizing intelligence, minor feature additions and bugfixes can often be accomplished in a large operator environment without having to touch every Octavia VM running in said environment.
+Also, as a secondary benefit of centralizing intelligence, minor feature additions and bugfixes can often be accomplished in a large operator environment without having to touch every Octavia amphora running in said environment.

 All APIs are versioned